University Travel Policy

 Employees may be required to use personal vehicles in order to carry out assigned duties when a University vehicle is not available.
 The University is not required to provide a vehicle to employees who refuse to use their own vehicles to perform their assigned duties.

 Authorized persons required to use a privately owned motor vehicle for official University business will be reimbursed in accordance with the current officially approved rate (see Privately Owned Vehicle Reimbursement Schedule).
-Employees must take care to ensure that normal daily commute mileage is subtracted from the total mileage traveled.
-Please see the Privately Owned Vehicles Used for UM Business policy for more information.
+A University employee using a privately owned vehicle for travel may be reimbursed for mileage.
+Mileage is measured from the closer of the duty station or point of departure to destination and return for travel on days during the employee's normal work schedule.
+For travel on days that are not part of the employee's normal work schedule, actual mileage driven is reimbursable.
+Please see the Privately Owned Vehicles Used for UMD Business policy for more information.

 Authorized drivers will be reimbursed for reasonable parking and toll expenses incurred while conducting official business.

-The University will not reimburse its employees for any increased insurance premiums attributable to the use of their vehicle for business.
-Reimbursement for insurance is reflected in the mileage reimbursement rate.
+The University will not reimburse its employees for any increased insurance premiums or fuel expenses attributable to the use of their vehicle for business.
+Reimbursement for insurance and fuel is reflected in the mileage reimbursement rate.

 For further information, please see the Board of Regents Schedule of Reimbursable Rates.